kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ### 6. Change the text

 - Write a JavaScript script that updates the text of the `<header>` element to `New Header!!!` when the user clicks on `DIV#update_header`
   - You can’t use `document.querySelector` to select the HTML tag
   - You must use the JQuery API

+### 7. Star wars character

+- Write a JavaScript script that fetches the character `name` from this URL: `https://swapi-api.alx-tools.com/api/people/5/?format=json`
+  - The name must be displayed in the HTML tag `DIV#character`
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API